deep-foundation/capacitor-camera/README.md

 const containerLinkId = await createContainer(deep)
 ```

 You can also create it manually inside your deepcase client.
-Open Insert menu, search for and then insert "AudioRecords" type link.
+Open Insert menu, search for and then insert "Camera" type link.

 4. Take photos: